iterative/ldb-resources/documentation/Command-summary.md

 ldb ds del <dataset> [<dataset> ...]
 ```

 Deletes the given dataset entries.
-This command deletes an entire dataset name, so arguments should not specify a version number.
+This command deletes all of the versions under a given dataset name, so arguments should not specify a version number.
 For example, use `ds:my-dataset` rather than `ds:my-dataset.v2`.

 # EVAL
 ```